cybergla/question-classifier/README.md

 When I ran the testing set using the naive model, I got an accuracy of around 50%.
 When I used the Bayes Classified Model, I got an accuracy of around 60-65%, depending on the training set.

 It was a very modest improvement, but I'm confident that given more time to analyse the dataset and extract more relevant features, I can achieve better results.

+One problem I encountered was that "What" type of questions overpopulated the training dataset.
+They skewed the training considerably.

+I could also have tried another type of classifier, such as a Decision Tree or a Multinomial Bayes Classifier which takes into account the number of occurences of a word.